 I said to them, “what do you do when you get off the train but your kids stay on?”

 There was a sympathetic chorus of “oh no” as they entered the opening lift doors.
 I watched the lift doors shut, leaving me behind (again.)

 “Oh yes,” I muttered to myself, wondering what my next move would be.

 All I can say is thank goodness for Japan, their efficiency and their desire to help.
-After dragging all the luggage downstairs and over to the station office, I met the train conductor, who took one look at the amount of luggage I was grappling with and possibly thought something was amiss.
+After dragging the luggage downstairs and over to the station office, I met the train conductor, who took one look at the amount of luggage I was grappling with and possibly thought something was amiss.
 I advised him in English that my kids were still on the train which just left.
-Pointing to the ridiculous number of bags I had to back-up my story.
+Pointing to the excessive number of bags I had to back-up my story.
 Despite him speaking little English and my lack of Japanese, he understood and turned to his colleague to explain the situation.
 Given the way she looked at me, I don’t think this kind of scenario occurred regularly.
 I showed them the boy’s passports so they knew who to look for.

 They both disappeared behind a wall in the office.
-It was only a few minutes before the conductor came back to say, “Fraser and James?”
+It was only a few minutes before the conductor came back and said, “Fraser and James?”

 I nodded greatly relieved they had at least made contact with them.

 “They will get off at the next stop and wait for the train back to Iiyama,” the railway conductor informed me.